forgeworksdev/Circuit_Breaker/README.md

 ### 🎮 Running the Project in Godot
 1. Open **Godot v4.4 beta2**
 2. Click **Import Project**
-3. Select the `project.godot` file in the repository
+3. Select the `project.godot` file in the repository  e
 4. Click **Run**

 ---